lamanhub/lamanjs-docs/what-is-lamanhub.md

    LamanHub simplifies the deployment process, allowing you to host your websites with just a few commands.
 The platform handles the hosting infrastructure, so you can concentrate on building and refining your web projects without worrying about server management.

 5. **Subdomain Allocation for Projects**
    Each website hosted on LamanHub is assigned a unique subdomain, making it easy to access and share your projects.
-For example, if your main domain is `lamanhub.id`, your hosted sites might be accessible at `projectname.lamanhub.site`.

 ## Who is LamanHub For?